multisig-labs/gogopool-archive/tasks/README.md

 ### Start a node in a terminal (just node), then set it up with this:

 just deploy-local
-npx hardhat multisig:register --name rialto
+npx hardhat multisig:register --name rialto1

 ### List system variables